Creative-Planning/dify-forfounder/DEPLOYMENT.md

 # ForFounders Dify Deployment Documentation

+## ⚠️ CURRENT DEPLOYMENT STATUS

+**Currently Deployed Version:** Commit `e74a75c` ("fresh deployment")

+**Pending Changes (NOT YET DEPLOYED):**
+The domain configuration changes in this repository have **not been deployed yet**.
+The current running deployment:
+- Does NOT have the delegated subdomain configuration in CDK
+- May have manual CloudFormation changes applied on top by ForFounders admin

+**Action Required Before Next Deployment:**
+1. ForFounders to review the new delegated subdomain approach in `bin/cdk.ts`
+2. Identify any CloudFormation templates or manual changes applied outside this CDK project
+3. Consider consolidating all infrastructure into this CDK project for consistency
+4. Coordinate with ForFounders admin to set up NS record delegation in external DNS

+See the [forfounder-dify-deploy](https://github.com/ForFounder/forfounder-dify-deploy) repository for any additional CloudFormation templates that may have been applied.

+---

 ## Overview

 This CDK project deploys Dify (an AI workflow automation platform) on AWS for ForFounders organization.
 The deployment uses AWS CDK to provision all necessary infrastructure including ECS, RDS Aurora, ElastiCache Redis, CloudFront, and ALB.